 Analysis of Death of a Teacher

-In the first section of this poem the speaker begins by describing her present day surroundings.
+In the first section of this poem, the speaker begins by describing her present-day surroundings.
 The bulk of this poem is told through a memory of an important moment in the speaker’s past, but first, she must set the scene and provide the justification for delving into her own history.

 The first line describes how the speaker understands her surroundings.
 She sees the “big trees” and observes how their leaves “fold” and “turn” in the wind.
 They fly from the branches and “drift down to the lawn.”
 All of these actions are seen to be reminiscent of the actions of a “poker game.”
-The motions of the wind cause the branches and leaves of the trees to act like the hands of a dealer, and mimic the movements of the cards.
+The motions of the wind cause the branches and leaves of the trees to act as the hands of a dealer and mimic the movements of the cards.

 This whole piece is written with a sadly reminiscent tone that helps to craft scenes that are both beautiful and sad.
 The leaves fall from their trees, come close to the ground, and then “float away.”
-These actions represents the progression of time and how there is no steady moment in history.
+These actions represent the progression of time and how there is no steady moment in history.
 It is described as a prelude to the next line in which the speaker relays the fact that someone, “You,” died the day before.

-While the text of the poem does not yet provide enough context to understand who this person is, if a reader refers to the title they will immediately understand the loss that has been suffered.
+While the text of the poem does not yet provide enough context to understand who this person is if a reader refers to the title they will immediately understand the loss that has been suffered.
 A teacher, who was of some importance to the speaker, has passed away.

 The poem continues with the memory through which the majority of the eulogy is told.
 The poet has decided to ease the reader into this memory by having her speaker hear a sound, the “last bell” of a school day, and allowing that to cast her back into her own past.
 She has been meditating on the death of her teacher and when she hears the bell ring out she is brought back to an integral moment in her education.
-She closes her eyes, and remembers.
+She closes her eyes and remembers.

 The memory to which she returns is “three decades back,” when she was still a student.
 She was only “thirteen” at the time and tells of the events surrounding this moment from that perspective.
-It is interesting in this piece to hear this memory retold from the aged speaker, but through the lens of a thirteen year old girl.
+It is interesting in this piece to hear this memory retold from the aged speaker but through the lens of a thirteen-year-old girl.

-In this moment the teacher is reading aloud “a poem by Yeats.”
+At this moment the teacher is reading aloud “a poem by Yeats.”
 The classroom is filled with other girls and all of them are “bored,” all except for the speaker, that is.

-At the same time she hears the bird outside and imagines how it “scribble[s]” and moves, “itself in the air.”
+At the same time, she hears the bird outside and imagines how it “scribble[s]” and moves, “itself in the air.”

 By the time this experience starts to come to its conclusion, she has been completely grounded.
 She is fully living the here and now: the “present.”
 She again addresses these words to the teacher, explaining that this is the moment that she, “Miss,” created for her.

 She recalls the words of poetry she heard, and the revelation she had later, whenever she sees the “smoke from [her] black cigarette.”
-It is intertwined with the “lines,” from not only Yeats, but from other poets as well, such as “Keats.”
+It is intertwined with the “lines,” from not only Yeats but from other poets as well, such as “Keats.”

-The final four lines of this poem bring to conclusion the experiences of the speaker’s youth.
+The final four lines of this poem bring to a conclusion the experiences of the speaker’s youth.
 From these moments that she learned to love poetry, she also came to love teaching.
 She speaks of “Teaching” as being “endless love.”
 It involves learning “poems by heart” which act like “spells.”
-The lessons that one learns, and then teaches, are things which stick with one for life.
+The lessons that one learns, and then teaches, are things that stick with one for life.

-In the last two lines she returns to the moments of appreciation for the natural environment and how in her present life, the love that her teacher imbued her with, burns like “gold light.”
-It emanates from the pages of a book, and speaks to her of its preciousness.
+In the last two lines, she returns to the moments of appreciation for the natural environment and how in her present life, the love that her teacher imbued her with, burns like “gold light.”
+It emanates from the pages of a book and speaks to her of its preciousness.
 Books became to the speaker something to be cherished and longed for.
 They call to her, their pages are “waiting to be turned.”